avaneev/prvhash/README.md

 produce a uniformly-distributed value.

 The three instructions - `Seed ^= lcg`, `Seed *= lcg - ~lcg`, `lcg += ~Seed` -
-represent an "ideal" bit shuffler: this construct represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
+represent an "ideal" bit-shuffler: this construct represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
 The whole core hash function, however, uses a rearranged mixing,